ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ### Reflexive graphs (in a computer)

-Let's encode a reflexive graph schema in AlgebraicJulia!
+Let's encode a reflexive graph blueprint in AlgebraicJulia!
 In order to specify our closed loop condition in a way that a computer can understand we have to convert it into a text expression.
 Here's the system we'll use for writing:

 :::{admonition} Writing system: